Taxation and Crowdfunding

 - Does that state subject the product or service to sales tax?

-Remember that because state and federal laws are different, the determination for whether you pay sales tax, federal-income-tax and state income tax are three separate questions.
+Remember that because state and federal laws are different, the determination for whether you pay sales tax, federal income tax, and/or state income tax are three separate questions.
 You should seek appropriate professional guidance through official bookkeeping services for each of those questions.